-4. Disposal of Substantial Assets, Assumption of Material Debts, and Other Events that will Substantially Affect the Status of the Company's Assets that occurred after the Last Day of the Latest Business Year at the Company
+3. Disposal of Substantial Assets, Assumption of Material Debts, and Other Events that will Substantially Affect the Status of the Company's Assets that occurred after the Last Day of the Latest Business Year at the Company

-As stated in "1.
-Purpose of and Reasons for Implementing the Share Consolidation" above, the Tender Offeror conducted the Tender Offer from March 17, 2025 until April 28, 2025, and as a result came to hold 12,996,444 shares of the Company Shares as of May 9, 2025 (the commencement date of the settlement of the Tender Offer).
+As stated in "(1) Purpose of and Reasons for Implementing the Share Consolidation" under "2.
+Matters Concerning the Appropriateness of the Provisions on the Matters Listed in Article 180, Paragraph 2, Items 1 and 3 of the Companies Act" above, the Tender Offeror conducted the Tender Offer from March 17, 2025 until April 28, 2025, and as a result came to hold 12,996,444 shares of the Company Shares as of May 9, 2025 (the commencement date of the settlement of the Tender Offer).
+In addition, as stated in the "Notice Regarding Revision of Final Dividend Forecast for the Fiscal Year Ending March 2025 (Cancellation of Dividend) and Abolishment of Shareholder Benefit Program" released on March 14, 2025, at the board of directors meeting held that same day, the

-In addition, as stated in the "Notice Regarding Revision of Final Dividend Forecast for the Fiscal Year Ending March 2025 (Cancellation of Dividend) and Abolishment of Shareholder Benefit Program" released on March 14, 2025, at the board of directors meeting held that same day, the Company passed a resolution to not distribute any final dividends for the fiscal year ending March 2025 and to abolish the shareholder benefit program.
+2025 and to abolish the shareholder benefit program.
 See the notice for details.